This template calculates the associated spend and depreciation for a capital budget or forecast. There are three model components:

 Step 1: Open the template in Excel or Sheets.

 Step 2: Customize the row and column headers to match your Cube's dimensions and filters.

 Step 3: Select the range where you want to fetch your data.

 Capital expenses (CapEx) are investments in upgrading a company's physical assets: buildings, technology, and equipment.
 Since they're such a major piece of a company's overall cash flow, you need to zero in on your capital spending.

-Capital expenditures are payments that are recorded on a balance sheet instead of expensed in an income statement.
-However, capital expenditures are investments—which means that any item with a life of less than a year (an operating expense, or OpEx) doesn't quality and should be expensed on the balance sheet.
+Capital expenditures are payments recorded on a balance sheet instead of expensed in an income statement.
+However, capital expenditures are investments, meaning that any item with a life of less than a year (an operating expense, or OpEx) isn't quality and should be expensed on the balance sheet.

 In other words, CapEx is anything your company spends money on that can be considered an investment and not a simple expense.

 Some examples of CapEx include office space, technology or machinery, and vehicles.